 Make Arrangements for Your Pets

 If you have pets there are a few choices to make.
 Of course, you want to choose the best option for your pet.
 If you have a cat or a dog, you may be able to take it with you on your assignment.
 This depends on where you’re staying and if pets are allowed there.
-Be sure to factor in how much time you’ll be able to dedicate to your pet while working your new assignment.
+If pets are allowed, consider the weather in the location because if it’s too hot or cold, you may need to bring dog paw balm along with you to prevent cracked paws on your furry friend.
+Be sure to factor in how much time you’ll be able to dedicate to your pet while working on your new assignment.
 If you’re going to be gone many hours during the day, you may not want to bring your pet along.